-The champagne house (short PJ) based in Épernay was founded in 1811 by the cork producer Pierre-Nicolas Perrier (1786-1856) and Rose Adélaide Jouët (* 1792), the daughter of a Calvados Producers who had married a year before.
-The flowers of the wedding bouquet were anemones that are still on the labels or champagne bottles are included.
-Adélaide was for the vineyards and winemaking Pierre-Nicolas dedicated himself to sales and marketing.
-The company expanded rapidly, as early as 1815 export to Great Britain and from 1837 also to the United States.
+The Champagne House (PJ for short) based in Épernay was founded in 1811 by the cork producer Pierre-Nicolas Perrier (1786-1856) and Rose Adélaide Jouët (* 1792), the daughter of one Calvados -Producers who had married a year earlier.
+The flowers of the wedding bouquet were anemones that are still on the today labels or champagne bottles are included.
+Adélaide was for the vineyards and winemaking responsible, while Pierre-Nicolas devoted himself to sales and marketing.
+The company expanded rapidly, already in 1815 the export to Great Britain and from 1837 also to the USA.

-Son Charles expanded the company and handed it over in 1878 to his nephew Henri Gallice.
-The products were sent to many rulers, including Queen Victoria (1819-1901), Emperor Napoleon III.
+Son Charles expanded the company and handed it over to his nephew Henri Gallice in 1878.
+The products were sold to many rulers, including Queen Victoria (1819-1901), Emperor Napoleon III.
 (1808-1873) and the Belgian King Leopold II (1835-1909).
-In 1959 the company became descendants of the founder to the champagne house spunk sold.
-This was in 2000 by the British giant corporation Allied Domecq finally adopted both to the French Multi Pernod Ricard sold.
+In 1959 the company was descendants of the founder of the champagne house spunk sold.
+This was founded in 2000 by the British giant Allied Domecq taken over, both ultimately to the French Multi Pernod Ricard sold.

-The vineyards cover about 270 hectares of vineyards.
+The vineyards cover around 270 hectares of vineyards.
 The standard brand of the house is "Blason de France" (coat of arms of France).
-The Cuvée de Prestige is the Blanc de blancs "La Belle Èpoque" in a bottle painted by Art Nouveau artist Gallé with an anemone decor, of which there is also a rose.
-Every year, about three million bottles champagne four-fifths of them are exported.
-Of these, about 40% come from their own vineyards with 108 hectares in, for example, the first-class Grand Cru areas Avize and Cramant, The rest is purchased from around 30 Crus.
+The Cuvée de Prestige is the Blanc de blancs "La Belle Èpoque" in a bottle painted by Art Nouveau artist Gallé with an anemone decor, of which there is also a rosé.
+Every year about three million bottles champagne produced, four fifths of which are exported.
+Around 40% of this comes from their own vineyards with 108 hectares, for example in the first-class Grand Cru areas Avize and Cramant, The rest is bought in from around 30 crus.

-In 2008, a very special super-rich champagne was created, of which only 100 boxes of 12 bottles each are produced.
+In 2008, a very special champagne was created for the super-rich, of which only 100 boxes with 12 bottles each are produced.
 A box costs € 50,000, which means € 4,167 per bottle.
-The Kreszenz is custom-made, because the buyers of a box (less you can not get) can assemblage with the Chef de caves (Butler) determine personally.
+The Kreszenz is made to measure, so to speak, because the buyers of a box (you won't get less) can assemblage with the Chef de caves (Cellar master) personally determine.
 This means that they can choose the wines of different vintages.
-Likewise, the bottle label can be specially signed.
-This special brand of champagne is undoubtedly one of the most expensive wines in the world, One of a total of three existing bottles of the vintage 1825 was opened in 2009 and among others by Serena Sutcliffe (from the auction house Sotheby's ) tasted.
-The wine was already oxidized.
+The bottle label can also be specially signed.
+This special champagne brand is indisputably one of the most expensive wines in the world, One of a total of three existing bottles from the 1825 vintage was opened in 2009, among others by Serena Sutcliffe (from the auction house Sotheby's ) tasted.
+However, the wine was already oxidized.